Gernby/raspberry-pilot/README.md

 ## Loading the Model

 1. When you receive the model from Gernby, delete all files in `~/raspilot/models` and unzip the new archive in that folder.
 The process to copy the file will vary by operating system and selected tool (scp, filezilla, etc.)

-**Note: You must ensure that only one file ending with '5' exists in this folder.
-If multiple files match, delete or move all but one of the excess files to ~.**

 2. Reboot the Pi, and log back in
 3. Run `top -u ubuntu`
 4. Look for `controlsd`, `boardd`, `ubloxd`, `dashboard`, and `transcoderd` this time